Photos

 Commented

-I believe this is the old Armstrong farm property, north of Jeffersonville in Clark County, near the intersection of Charlestown-New Albany Pike and Allison Lane.
-There is a new subdivision nearby called "Armstrong Farms".
+I believe this is the old Armstrong farm property, north of Jeffersonville in Clark County, Indiana, near the intersection of Charlestown-New Albany Pike and Holmans Lane.
+There is a new housing subdivision there now that covers much of the property, and it's called "Armstrong Farms".
 If anyone has better detailed info on this old farm and the history behind it, please add more comments here!

 1971